Bader bin Farhan Al Saud: Purchase of the most expensive painting recorded in history

-On November 15, 2017, the Salvator Mundi, attributed in whole or in part to Leonardo da Vinci, was purchased at auction during Christie's New York's Post-War and Contemporary Art Evening Sale for $450 million, the highest price ever paid for a painting up until this date.
-The New York Times disclosed Prince Badr's successful bid on December 6, 2017, sparking speculation that the acquisition might have been executed on behalf of Saudi Crown Prince Mohammed Bin Salman.
-The Wall Street Journal reported that same date, citing US intelligence assessments having named Badr as the proxy buyer for Saudi Arabia's Crown Prince Mohammed Bin Salman.
+On 15 November 2017, the Salvator Mundi, attributed in whole or in part to Leonardo da Vinci, was purchased at auction during Christie's New York's Post-War and Contemporary Art Evening Sale for $450 million, the highest price ever paid for a painting up until this date.

+The New York Times disclosed Prince Badr's successful bid on 6 December 2017, sparking speculation that the acquisition might have been executed on behalf of Saudi Crown Prince Mohammed Bin Salman.
+The Wall Street Journal reported that same date, citing US intelligence assessments having named Badr as the proxy buyer for Bin Salman.
 One day later Christie's published a statement confirming that the country's Department of Culture and Tourism had acquired the painting for display at the Louvre Abu Dhabi.